Peter Cunningham (racing driver): World Challenge (1990–present)

 Cunningham first entered SCCA Pro Racing's World Challenge Championships in 1990, driving a Honda CRX Si for American Honda in the Super Production category.
 He finished runner-up in the championship with two race wins and six podium finishes.
 Cunningham very briefly switched to a BMW M3 and Nissan Sentra SE-R in 1991 and 1992 before rejoining World Challenge with his own team, RealTime Racing, in 1993.
 In the team's debut season, campaigning a Honda Prelude, Cunningham finished runner-up in the C Class Championship by a slim three points in a season where he captured three wins and only once finished off the podium.

-He was three points shy again in 1994 when he finished runner-up in the Super Production Category, collecting two race wins in a Honda Prelude Si.
-Cunningham finally claimed his first World Challenge Championship in 1995, when he only finished off the podium once in his Honda Prelude Si.
+Cunningham was three points shy again in 1994 when he finished runner-up in the Super Production Category, collecting two race wins in a Honda Prelude Si.
+He finally claimed his first World Challenge Championship in 1995, when he only finished off the podium once in his Honda Prelude Si.

 In 1996, Cunningham took on the challenge of the Acura NSX, built by RealTime for competition in the Touring 1 Category.
 He ended the season by scoring back-to-back race wins, the first for the NSX in World Challenge, and finished fifth in the points.
 The 1997 Touring 1 season bore more fruit, as Cunningham collected four race wins en route to his second World Challenge Championship.
 The following year (1998) Cunningham finished third in the Touring 1 Championship with two race wins.

 After taking the 1999 World Challenge season off to race in the American Le Mans Series, Cunningham returned to World Challenge in 2000 to race a BMW M3 in the GT Class.
 He scored one race win and ended the year seventh in points.

 Cunningham returned to the Acura NSX in 2001, driving a supercharged version in the GT category.
 He scored five race wins on the way to a runner-up finish in the points.
 The results were similar in 2002, as Cunningham finished runner-up in the GT Championship again with one race win.

 In 2002, Cunningham transitioned back to the Touring Car category behind the wheel of an Acura Integra R. In his first season back in the Touring Car ranks since 1998, Cunningham took the Championship with one win, edging his RealTime teammate Pierre Kleinubing for the title.